PulpSpy/Confluence/2024/Satoshi.md

 We must contend with the fact that Satoshi might have never published anything tied to cryptography, C++, or peer-to-peer networking online.
 He might never have risen in prominence in any field that is easily tied to Bitcoin.
 He might not be highly online.
 There is a complexity and ingenuity to Bitcoin that requires high intelligence, but this is not the same as an easy-to-identify social profile.
 Consider another groundbreaking open source project: the operating system kernel Linux.
 Its inventor, Linus Torvalds, has since risen in profile but when he actually developed Linux 1.0, he was a low-profile graduate student in Finland without much of a digital trace on the subject of free and open source operating systems.

+> "I can't help but wonder if Linux was released under a pseudonym, would anyone guess that it was written by a Finnish masters student?
+Someone that was otherwise unknown?
+Of course not.
+Someone would compare the writing to Richard Stallman, Ken Thompson, Dennis Ritchie, and some super random patent holders, and declare Stallman the winner.
+Then Newsweek would find him at the end of his driveway, annoyed and in a crumpled t-shirt, chewing on something he pulled off his foot. :)" J. Clark quoted in Business Insider, 2014

 An additional challenge for the streetlight effect is Satoshi's anonymity.
 Almost by definition, candidates who find themselves in the "streetlight" are there because they put their name on their ideas and accomplishments.
 Self-consistency is an issue for many Satoshi candidates who would have refused to put their name on Bitcoin, but had no qualms putting their names on disruptive technologies like bit gold, Mixmaster, or Hashcash.

 ### Cherry-picking and salience bias

 Many Satoshi arguments are form around an anecdote about the candidate such as the following:

-> *When Satoshi created Bitcoin, Alice was a graduate student in cryptography at the University of Waterloo (coincidentally when Vitalik Buterin, a creator of Ethereum, was there as an undergrad).
+> When Satoshi created Bitcoin, Alice was a graduate student in cryptography at the University of Waterloo (coincidentally when Vitalik Buterin, a creator of Ethereum, was there as an undergrad).
 The university is the main hub for elliptic curve cryptography.
 Alice was taught in high school to double-space after periods and being Canadian, uses spellings and colloquialisms of the British commonwealth.
 At the time, Alice worked with David Chaum, the cryptography pioneer who invented digital cash and lived in Sherman Oaks, California (Alice's whereabouts in Jan 2009 are unaccounted for).
 When Satoshi took a long break from active development on Bitcoin, Alice was preparing to run the world's first cryptographically secure election in Nov 2009 using a system called Scantegrity with Chaum, Ronald Rivest, and others (later in 2011, Scantegrity would record election data in Bitcoin's blockchain).
 Alice's other research subjects included time-stamping through stock data found in a newspaper, financial modelling, and her masters thesis topic was on Tor, the anonymity software used by Satoshi to hide his IP address.
-Alice's research was discussed widely, including on the cryptography mailing list in Dec 2007.*
+Alice's research was discussed widely, including on the cryptography mailing list in Dec 2007.

 While the name has been changed, this in fact describes a real person (an author of this article).
 The description sounds convincing and casual readers of newspaper might think Satoshi has finally been found.
 They would be wrong: Alice was not proficient in C++, only coding in Mathematica and Java at the time.
 Despite being taught to double-space after a period, she ignored the advice.
 While Alice grew up in "grey" county, Alice does not (nor do Canadians generally) say "bloody" or "maths."
 And the list of missed evidence goes on.
 Generally anecdotes like this tend to emphasize matching details (the *cherries* being picked) and fail to comment on the details that do not match.